pulp/pulp_rpm/docs/workflows/create_sync_publish.rst

 Optionally, you can skip ``SRPM`` packages by using ``skip_types:="[\"srpm\"]"`` option.

+By default, ``optimize=True`` and sync will only proceed if changes are present.
+You can override this by setting ``optimize=False`` which will disable optimizations and run a full sync.

 RepositoryVersion GET response (when sync task complete):

 .. code:: json